LaunchCodeEducation/csharp-web-dev-curriculum/content/viewmodels/reading/side-server-validation/index.md

 Even if client-side validation is done, it is still critical to validate data on the server.
 This is because client-side validation can often be bypassed by a savvy user.
 For example, such a user might modify HTML using a browser’s developer tools, or disable JavaScript.

 Server-side validation involves both the model and controller.
-The model is responsible for _defining_ validation rules, while the controller is responsible for _checking_ validation rules when data is submitted to the server.
+- The model is responsible for _defining_ validation rules.
+- The controller is responsible for _checking_ validation rules when data is submitted to the server.